qazimariaanees/hotels_domain_data_analysis_using_PowerBI/README.md

 - Which **booking platforms** give better realization?
 - How do **weekends vs weekdays** perform?
 - Where are revenue leakages due to cancellations?

+✨ This project was created as a learning-based Power BI implementation by applying concepts through guided tutorials and hands-on practice.